Skip to Content

 Types Of Amphibians In The World

-• Frogs: They are cold-blooded amphibians with no scales on their backbones.
-Existing in various sizes and colors, these amphibians can be found on every continent except Antarctica in various habitats.
+• Frogs: Frogs are cold-blooded amphibians with no scales on their backbones.
+Existing in various sizes and colors, these amphibians are found on every continent except Antarctica in various habitats.

 Over 5,000 species of frogs are known to science, and scientists are constantly discovering new ones.

 • Salamanders: Salamanders are amphibians that resemble a cross between a frog and a lizard.
-They are members of the order Caudata, from the Amphibia class, and Anura (frog and toads).
+They are members of the order Caudata, from the Amphibia class.

 There are more than 650 recognized living salamander species, and many aspects of their diversity, biology, and behavior are fascinating.

 • Caecilians: Caecilians are available in various colors, with some being two-toned.
-Some of these species’ eyes are completely covered by skin, an adaptation to nearly entirely underground life.
-There are nearly 200 caecilian species known to science.
+Some of these species’ eyes are completely covered by skin, which is an adaptation to nearly entirely underground life.
+There are around 200 caecilian species known to science.

 How Many Fish Are In The World?